 1. Use real camping equipment

 Kids love to play make-believe, and there is nothing that they can spot quicker than a phony attempt to make their adventure appear “real.”
-If you don’t already have camping equipment from a retailer like Tesco, and invest in a family sized tent and some summer temperature sleeping bags.
+If you don’t already have camping equipment, you’ll want to invest in a family sized tent and some summer temperature sleeping bags.
 Be sure that the kids help you with erecting the tent, which shouldn’t take more than a few minutes if using a modern pop-up.
 Toss in a few pillows, a battery powered torch, and your sleep station is ready to go.

 2. Prepare some camping related activities

 3. Cook something fun on the BBQ

 Camping is meant to be a joyful activity, so add to the experience by cooking authentic camping meals, like roasted corn with hamburgers and hot-dogs, along with a mix of grilled vegetables.
-For dessert, try a variety of refreshing fruits and melons, which are always summertime favorites.
+For dessert, try a variety of refreshing fruits and melons, which are always summertime favorites in addition to good old s’mores.
 While it is a good idea to return to the house for your regular dishes and utensils (paper and plastic forks are an unnecessary waste), be sure to stay away from all forms of technology, which will detract from the atmosphere.

 4. Star gazing and storytelling

 These are two staples of the camping life.
-When the sun goes down and everyone settles around the campfire (use a battery powered lantern), there is nothing to do but entertain each other with exaggerated tales beneath the canopy of stars.
+When the sun goes down and everyone settles around the campfire (you could use a battery powered lantern), there is nothing to do but entertain each other with exaggerated tales beneath the canopy of stars.
 If you don’t have any stories in your repertoire, bring something to read, and later on in the evening you can help the kids pick-out the different constellations in the night sky.

 So remember, just because you’re in your own backyard, doesn’t mean you can’t have a thrilling time.
 Even you might find yourself feeling like you’re a million miles from home.